Academic Information and Services

 Cecil College strives to maintain an environment comfortable for all.
 As a courtesy to employees and students who express sensitivity to fragrances, the College requests that students and staff please refrain from wearing scented products on campus.
 Employees should also refrain from using air fresheners or other products with fragrances in their offices and classrooms.
 The College deeply appreciates student and staff cooperation and support.

 Students enrolled in credit classes will be provided a Student Identification Card.
-The card may be obtained from the Registration Office at the North East Campus and Elkton Station after payment of your bill.
+The card may be obtained from the Registration Office at the North East Campus and Elkton Station.
 The ID card identifies Cecil College students for participation in campus activities and College-sponsored programs, and entitles students to use campus facilities, including the Math Lab, computer labs, and Physical Education Complex.

 Lost and Found